I was a guest of The Sanchaya, a member of The Small Luxury Hotels of the World. All the opinions are honest and my own.

 Their verandahs with white columns and rattan sofas, take you to the Caribbean, perhaps to a sugarcane plantation.
 No better place to relax than with a book than the outdoor verandah with views over the tall swaying palm trees and the sea breeze.

 The Sanchaya Suite comes with its own living room space and is twice the size of the Junior Suites.
 They have large outdoor spaces and are also located on the main building’s upper floor which grants them extraordinary views of the sea, or on the other buildings.
-Some are on the ground floor with direct access to the beach.
+Some are on the ground floor with direct access to one of the top beaches in Indonesia.
 The colors here are the same caramel wood, white and black with beige and marble.
 The Sanchaya Suite is a really spacious room to stay at and comes with sun loungers for the verandah to sunbathe or read.

 The Two bedroom villas are located on the ground floor of the adjacent buildings and are made of a living room space and two bedrooms, perfect for families.
 The verandahs, on the ground floor, can be accessed from either room or the living room and have rattan sofas that draw you in.
 The rooms are similar to the Junior suites and the living space follows the same design as The Sanchaya Suite.
 There is a small kitchen that can be used by the staff to serve family meals at the villa’s dining table.